qianyu-berkeley/database-analytics/SQL_cookbook/SQL_basics.md

   ORDER BY
   ```

+### Column alias
+- Can use the alias in GROUP BY, ORDER BY, or HAVING clauses to refer to the column:
+- Can Not use in where clause, case statement

 ### `Having` vs `WHERE`
 - Where clause cannot be used with `group by`
 - User `having` to filter aggregated columns